abiola-adeoye/spotify-etl-pipeline/README.md

 # SPOTIFY-ELT-PIPELINE
-This project is currently being updated but should be complete by the 17th of October 2023 (lack of time to finish up the project)
+This project is currently being updated but should be complete soon (lack of time to finish up the project)

 For now, the completed parts of the project are the implementation of Spotify's API, the code to push the CSV file to GCS, code to push the CSV file from GCS to BigQuery.
 The incomplete parts of the project for now include the transformation script to clean the data, the shell scripts used to deploy a cloud function as well and the cloud functions implementation.